Zhixing1020/GPJSS-basicLGP-release/README.md

 # GPJSS-basicLGP-release

-This project is developed based on https://github.com/meiyi1986/GPJSS and the pseudo code in [1].
+This project is developed based on https://github.com/meiyi1986/GPJSS and the pseudo codes in [1].

 [1] M. Brameier and W. Banzhaf, Linear Genetic Programming.
 New York, NY: Springer US, 2007.